Order by noon for same-day delivery · Mon–Sat across Los Angeles

 If you still have good stems left, move them into bedside bud vases, powder rooms, or small thank-you bundles the next day.
 Lavender tends to transition gracefully, which makes it one of the more useful flowers to repurpose after a wedding or dinner.

 Fresh lavender has more range than people expect.
 It can feel romantic, calm, sculptural, or quietly useful, depending on how it is placed.
-If you are planning flowers for a wedding, event, gift, or recurring space and want the details to feel considered from the start, explore custom floral installations or same-day gift delivery.
+If you are planning flowers for a wedding, event, gift, or recurring space and want the details to feel considered from the start, explore wedding floral installations.

 Questions we hear most